Table of Contents

-The hāngi is a process where steam is cooking the food while in beneath the ground more like a pressure cooker.
+The hāngi is a process where steam is cooking the food while beneath the ground more like a pressure cooker.

 This kind of style of cooking can be found throughout the pacific with slight variations. (including Chile where it is called Curanto and consists mainly of seafood as well as the Umu Pae on Easter Island) and in Hawaii called Kālua.